P-p-H-d/mlib/README.md

 ##### bool name\_it\_while\_p(const name\_it\_t it, const type data)

 Return true if 'it' references an element that is lower or equal than 'data'.

+### M-TREE

+A [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) is an abstract data type to represent the hierarchic nature of a structure with a set of connected nodes.
+Each node in the tree can be connected to many children, but must be connected to exactly one parent, except for the root node, which has no parent.

+TODO: document API